g1zm02k/WebComic-Crawler/README.md

 - Sarah's Scribbles
 - Shen Comix
 - The Pigeon Gazette

+Improved Oglaf script immensely, now to add those improvements to Tapas and the others...

 The next step is finding a way to have one main loop and have each comic's script as a plugin of sorts.